The following resources are primarily designed for union representatives and stewards involved in health and safety advocacy in the workplace.

 After an Inspection – Checklist ME JOHS Steps a BCNU JOHSC worker representative can take to ensure effective evaluation and follow up after an inspection.

-Workplace Investigations – Infographic ME JOHS A resource designed for BCNU JOHSC worker representatives that outlines the stages of a workplace inspection.
+Workplace Inspections – Infographic ME JOHS A resource designed for BCNU JOHSC worker representatives that outlines the stages of a workplace inspection.

-EDUCATION MODULE – 13 Factors for Psychological Health & Safety ME SI JOHS This module for BCNU advocates provides information about the CSA Standard Z1003, Psychological Health and Safety in the Workplace, and the organizational factors that contribute to a psychologically safe workplace.
+EDUCATION MODULE – The CSA Standard for Psychological Health & Safety (the 13 factors) ME SI JOHS This module for BCNU advocates provides information about the CSA Standard Z1003, Psychological Health and Safety in the Workplace, and the organizational factors that contribute to a psychologically safe workplace.

 13 Psychological Factors that Create a Safe Workplace ME SI JOHS Quick reference list with additional references.